droka/home-chain/README.md

 - Users can call so called "Methods" to create or update objects in the database.
 Methods can be called only if user has the appropriate permissions.

-  Example (Method for modifying a Comment object):
+  Example (Method for modifying a "Comment" object):
 ```
 export const update = new ValidatedMethod({
   name: 'comments.update',